MelaNoMore Buddies (FAQ)

 - The emphasis will be on supportive conversations

-The Buddy system will involve the arrangement of six regular (weekly or agreed) telephone call, typically lasting up to 30 minutes.
+The Buddy system will involve the arrangement of a minimum of six regular (weekly or agreed) telephone call, typically lasting up to 30 minutes.
 The reason for the call will be simply to have a chat and provide a listening ear.
 While shared experience is helpful, it is very important that the Buddy does not provide advice or counselling to the Friend.
 Signposting to local and national support services should be provided if detailed advice is needed.

 What happens if I don’t gel with my Buddy?